 You need to know how to estimate a rental income and learn about the other ways you can use to monetize a rental property.
 Make sure you understand all of the expenses associated with rental property investing.
 There is a lot more than just a mortgage to think about.
 It is important to understand the two different types of appreciation and how they can impact what type of property you want to buy and where to buy it.
 Appreciation in the rent and property value.

 Rental Properties Generate Passive Income

 Investing in turnkey rental properties is a highly appealing approach to many investors who prefer “hands-off” property management of their properties, while still enjoying the return on their investment.
 In this case, the third-party property management company is responsible entirely for the management of your property which you don’t even have to see.

 All that you need to see is your ROI flowing into your bank account each month.
 For example, if maintenance is needed, it will be the property management company that will receive the call, not you.
 They will also be collecting rent from the tenants and addressing their complaints.

 Investing in rental properties has many advantages that may not be considered by first-time investors.
 The things mentioned above are not a cup of tea for every investor.
 Although it is important to learn all things, if you can't due to any reason, you can choose so-called Turnkey Rental Property Companies to help you out.
 The easiest way to get started in rental property investing is by buying rental properties from reputed Turnkey providers.

 The Importance of Real Estate Education

 The best investment you make is in your education.
 Real estate investing is not a “get rich quick” scheme.
-When it comes to your real estate education, a solid foundation is the key to a long-lasting business.
+When it comes to your real estate education, a solid foundation is a key to a long-lasting business.
 As you analyze your deals, make sure to learn the trade and perfect it.
 You need to tune in to sources of real estate education so that you can continue building your knowledge base and avoid critical mistakes.